saeedkouta/ivolve-training/RHCSA/Lab3/README.md

 ```
 vim script-lab3.sh
 ```

 2- start with #!/bin/bash so that it recognizes it as a script
 ```
 #!/bin/bash
 ```

  3- create a for loop that include the number of ips that available in your subnet in my case my subnet is 192.168.1.0/24 so the loop will be from 0 to 255
  ```
 for s in {0..255}
 ```
-s here is the variable of the number that will change then write the condetion of the loop
+s here is the variable of the number that will change.

+then write the condetion of the loop
 ```
 do